-- coordination signal timing and splits during the AM and PM peak hour.
+- a.
+Prior to the issuance of the first Certificate of Occupancy, the Project Applicant shall install interconnect cable, conduit and equipment to establish traffic signal communications along Lexington Avenue between White Avenue and mid-block crosswalk intersection (west of Garey Avenue). - b.
+Prior to the issuance of the first Certificate of Occupancy, the Project Applicant shall modify the signal timing at SR-71 NB Ramps / Rio Rancho Road, to optimize coordination signal timing and splits during the AM and PM peak hour.
 Signal timing modification shall be approved by the City and Caltrans. - c.
 Prior to the issuance of the first Certificate of Occupancy, the Project Applicant shall implement the following improvements (unless City permit has been issued and bonds have been accepted for construction by others) at Rancho Valley Drive / Auto Center Drive / Rio Rancho Road: - i.
-Modify existing traffic signal timing to accommodate the addition of Project traffic. - ii.
-Extend the existing eastbound dual left turn lanes westerly to the SR-71 NB ramp intersection. - d.
-Prior to the issuance of the first Certificate of Occupancy, the Project Applicant shall implement the following improvements at White Avenue / Rancho Valley Drive: - i.
-Modify existing traffic signal to provide pedestrian lead-in phasing.
+Modify existing traffic signal timing to accommodate the addition of Project traffic. - Extend the existing eastbound dual left turn lanes westerly to the SR-71 NB ramp intersection. - d.
+Prior to the issuance of the first Certificate of Occupancy, the Project Applicant shall implement the following improvements at White Avenue / Rancho Valley Drive: - Modify existing traffic signal to provide pedestrian lead-in phasing.
 When a push button is activated by pedestrians at either end of the crosswalk on White Avenue (east leg) at the intersection, provide a walk phase of 7 to 10 seconds prior to green light for parallel vehicle traffic (northbound and southbound).
-All directions of traffic see a brief all red phase during this 7 to 10 second pedestrian phase. - ii.
+All directions of traffic see a brief all red phase during this 7 to 10 second pedestrian phase.

+ii.
 Modify existing traffic signal to install red-arrow for northbound right turns.
-The red-arrow(s) activates during pedestrian phase. - 66.
-Prior to issuance of the building permits Applicant/Developer is responsible for paying the project's impact fees for public safety improvements and parks and the project's water and sewer connection fees.
-Impact fees for traffic signals and control devices, road and highway improvements will be offset by the installation of the interconnect connection along Lexington Avenue. - 67.
-Prior to issuance of the building permits applicant/developer is responsible for paying the development tax associated with the proposed project. - 68.
+The red-arrow(s) activates during pedestrian phase.

+- 69. Prior to issuance of the building permits Applicant/Developer is responsible for paying the project's impact fees for public safety improvements and parks and the project's water and sewer connection fees.
+Impact fees for traffic signals and control devices, road and highway improvements will be offset by the installation of the interconnect connection along Lexington Avenue. - 70.
+Prior to issuance of the building permits applicant/developer is responsible for paying the development tax associated with the proposed project. - 71.
 Owner is responsible for the compliance with the special annual levy assessment derived from the current inclusion of the project site into the City's Street Lighting District and Landscaping Maintenance District.
-The Developer shall disclose to any future buyers that the property is within the City of Pomona Lighting and Landscaping District and is subject to annual special taxes. - 69.
+The Developer shall disclose to any future buyers that the property is within the City of Pomona Lighting and Landscaping District and is subject to annual special taxes. - 72.
 The final improvement plans, as shown on the Mylar, shall be provided to the City in both hard copy and electronic in AutoCAD v.
 2010.
 Following construction and prior to acceptance of the improvements by the City, the project engineer shall provide hand drafted "AS BUILT" corrections on the original approved Mylars of the final constructed improvements to the satisfaction of the City Engineer.
 A corrected "AS BUILT" plan shall also be provided to the City on disk in AutoCAD v.
-2010 and .pdf formats. - 70.
+2010 and .pdf formats. - 73.
 The plans shall be submitted on 24" x 36" sheet size with a standard City title block, and must correctly identify the property owner, address, legal description, property lines, street centerline, curb-lines, existing and proposed utilities (water, sewer, and storm drain), utility easements, and the public right-of-way areas with dimensions.